 If you are taking on an inexperienced candidate for your apprenticeship, you could cut costs even further because the national minimum wage for an apprentice is just £4.15.
 According to Oxford Economics, the average cost of training a new employee is £25,000.
 With an apprentice, not only are you reducing your wage bill, your current employees won’t have to divert all their attention towards training the new member of staff, as the apprentice will also be participating in off-the-job training.

-With the economy in contraction and industry moving faster than ever, your business can’t afford to stop being competitive.
-With 77% of employers stating that taking on an apprentice made them more competitive, it is an opportunity you can’t afford to miss.
+With the economy in crisis and industry moving faster than ever, your business can’t afford to stop being competitive.
+77% of employers stating that taking on an apprentice made them more competitive.